 - Step 2: Practice the techniques mentioned above to help transform that mindset.

 - Step 3: Trauma often impacts the physical body unconsciously, and mindset techniques might not be enough on their own.
 Somatic therapies can help release unconscious trauma that we hold physically and energetically in our bodies.
-Resource podcasts: Episode 41: EFT and Episode 104: DNRS.
+Resource podcasts: Ep.
+41: EFT and Ep.
+104: DNRS.

-- Step 4: There are also counselors who specialize in trauma, and I'll be talking about trauma therapy in an upcoming podcast.
+- Step 4: There are also counselors who specialize in trauma.
+Resource podcast: Ep.
+108: Trauma & Autoimmunity.